brianlinUM/youtube-timestamps/README.md

 `npm install`

-Then, build the .js bundles by running:
+Then, build the .js bundles by running one of:
+- development build
+  - `npm run dev`
+- production build

-`npm run build`
+  - `npm run prod`

 This builds the source .js files to `dist/js/`.